Spidersnet’s car dealer guide to Facebook

 - Discoverable – When people search for your business on Facebook, they will be able to find you.
 This is important!

 - Stay connected – You will be able to interact with current and potential customers alike.
-They will be able to read your posts and share them with their friends and speak with you directly through comments.
+They will be able to read your posts and share them with their friends and speak with you directly through comments or direct message.

 - Reach large groups quickly – Providing you have put the effort in to build a following, you will be able to use Facebook efficiently to reach out to large groups of people quickly.